 For lack of anything better to do, Vivi goes into the Alley and meets a sign-maker installing a sign meant to advertise a “Mini-Theatre” that’s under construction.
 There was no sign of Jack Kidneytheft.
 Here, Vivi meets up with “Rat Kid,” a beastman child who also wants to see the show, but will only let Vivi see it with him if he agrees to be Rat Kid’s “slave.”
 That didn’t sound very appealing, so I turned him down and did a little more sidequesting, finding several cards hidden about town, rescuing a kid’s cat, and stealing a little girl’s allowance.
 We’re the heroes.
 I also discovered a Phoenix Pinion… (Ed. which I originally mistook for a downgraded Phoenix Down, only learning during our second session that it has the ability to randomly summon Phoenix like in FFVIII.
 Long story).
 I then played my first game of FFIX’s card game, Tetra Master, and won a Perfect on my first attempt! …Despite having no idea what I was doing whatsoever!
 More on that in only a few sentences, once we meet Mr. Black Market Liver Transplants and nominally learn how to play.

-Tetra Master puts you on a 4×4 grid, although 0-6 squares will be randomly blocked off at the start of play.
+Tetra Master is played on a 4×4 grid, although 0-6 squares will be randomly blocked off at the start of play.
 You start with five cards, and the person with the most cards on the grid at the end of the game wins, just like Triple Triad.
-Cards in the game usually have arrows on them, pointing in up to eight of the cardinal directions, though there are some utterly worthless cards with no arrows at all.
+Cards in the game usually have arrows on them, pointing in up to eight of the cardinal directions, though there are some utterly worthless cards with no arrows at all (although see below).
 If you place a card so that its arrows point at an enemy card already in play, and the enemy card doesn’t have an arrow pointing back at you, you capture the enemy card for free.
 If it does have an arrow pointing back at you, the two cards will battle, but here’s the first bit of bullshit: the game refuses to say how the battling actually works.
-Jack acts like there aren’t even mechanics for combat (which is total bullshit), though later in the game, someone will act like there are, but that no one in the FFIX universe knows how combat works, and that they only have a “theory!”
+Jack acts like there aren’t even mechanics for combat (which is a complete and utter lie from the devs), though later in the game, someone will act like there are, but that no one in the FFIX universe knows how combat works, and that they only have a “theory!”
 Holy crap!

 Thanks to the Internet, I can actually tell you how card battles work.
 Ugh, and it’s so stupid, too.
 Every step of this is worse than the last, this game was designed by such an utter amateur that I’m shocked it even got out of concept.